CLICK HERE FOR INFORMATION ON MAKING A CREDIT CARD PAYMENT

 For any corporation, partnership and other entities where my anticipated work within a month may be significant - often the result of IRS, FTB, EDD or other state tax agency enforcement activities, I may require a larger retainer.

 My practice is to invoice clients on the last day of the month for services rendered and expenses incurred during that month.
 I provide all clients with an itemized accounting of my time and expenses.
 All invoices are issued Net 10 meaning payment is due within 10 days from the date of the invoice.
-For the convenience of my clients, I offer alternative means for payments - cash, check, money order, PayPal and major debit/credit cards.
+For the convenience of my clients, I offer alternative means for payments - cash, check, money order, PayPal, Zelle and major debit/credit cards.

 Offers in Compromise